lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 The SCHC header compression mechanism is independent of the specific LPWAN technology over which it is used.

 LPWAN technologies impose some strict limitations on traffic.
-For instance, devices are sleeping most of the time and may receive data during short periods of time after transmission to preserve battery.
+For instance, devices are sleeping most of the time and MAY receive data during short periods of time after transmission to preserve battery.
 LPWAN technologies are also characterized, among others, by a very reduced data unit and/or payload size
 {{I-D.ietf-lpwan-overview}}.
 However, some of these technologies